 The broker I mentioned above included this header picture from his freshbenies utilization report as the proof of the $1M+ savings.

-A couple of years ago, we launched proprietary technology which includes a detailed Utilization Dashboard for employers and brokers to view client insights at any time.
+A few years ago, we launched proprietary technology which includes a detailed Utilization Dashboard for employers and brokers to view client insights at any time.
 Brokers can pull reports for any single employer or for their whole book of clients.

 3. Compete against those who’ve not learned this lesson

 Many brokers you compete with today are “product focused” rather than “results focused.”
 When you recommend a highly-engaged service like ours, they will counter, “Why pay extra for this?
 Telehealth and pricing tools are included ‘for free’ inside the medical plan.”
 They ignore the fact that almost nobody is using those services inside the medical plans (1 or 2 uses per 100 employees per year).

 Then, the broker will try to just compete on price and reference another vendor that they can get for a couple of dollars less.
 There’s no explanation that the other option gets less than half our level of usage – or that employees won’t have access to other valuable consumerism tools that get used and drive savings.

 When you compete against these brokers, talk about your “results-focused strategies.”

 - Explain that you don’t want to waste client resources, so you focus on maximizing usage.

 - Show a personalized proposal that projects how much utilization they can expect with these tools, as well as the expected net savings.

 - Talk about how much you’ve saved your employers already (using your Utilization Dashboard Report).